+'''

 svn add PATH...

+'''

-Add files, directories, or symbolic links to your working copy and schedule them for addition to the repository.
+Schedule files, directories, or symbolic links in your working copy for addition to the repository.
 They will be uploaded and added to the repository on your next commit.
 If you add something and change your mind before committing, you can unschedule the addition using svn revert.

 '''

 --targets FILENAME

---non-recursive (-N)

 --quiet (-q)

 --config-dir DIR

+--no-ignore

 --auto-props

 --no-auto-props

 --force

+--depth ARG

+--parents

 '''